WolfVdS/FlapBird-TI-84-plus-CE/README.md

 # FlapBird-TI-84-plus-CE
 FlapBird is a FlappyBird-type game made from scratch for the TI-84 plus CE calculator using the CE development toolchain.
-I made this project when i was 16 years old as my first c++ project, but I have updated a little since.
+I made this project when i was 16 years old as my first c++ project, but I have updated it a little since.

 # Gameplay
 ![FlapBirdGameplay3](https://github.com/user-attachments/assets/3de75d2a-c5ba-454e-9552-d050f37666ea)

 FlapBird jumps up using the up-arrow key.
 To try again after hitting a pipe, use the 2nd key.
-To stop the game, simply press he del key.
+To stop the game, simply press the del key.

 # How to play
 You can download the newest release in the releases tab (on the right side of this github page).